 Can Aboveground Pest Pressure Disrupt Nitrogen Fixation in Alfalfa?
 Morgan N. Thompson & William O. Lamp University of Maryland, Department of Entomology

-Nitrogen is a critical nutrient for forage crop growth and quality.
-Typically, farmers need to apply additional nitrogen fertilizers to meet the nitrogen demand of crops.
+Nitrogen is the critical element for forage crop growth and quality.
+Typically, farmers need to apply additional nitrogen fertilizers to increase nitrogen uptake by crops.
 Nitrogen-fixing crops, however, do not require nitrogen fertilizer inputs, providing their own nitrogen supply through symbiotic interactions with soil microbes (rhizobia).
 Rhizobia induce the formation of root nodules in nitrogen-fixing crops, predominantly legumes, and extract inert nitrogen gas from the atmosphere to produce ammonium.
-In exchange for ammonium, legumes provide the rhizobia carbohydrates to fuel the microbe's metabolism.
-Alfalfa is a leguminous forage crop that relies on symbiotic interactions with rhizobia to obtain nitrogen.
+In exchange for ammonium, legumes provide rhizobia carbohydrates to fuel the microbe's metabolism.
+Alfalfa is a leguminous forage crop that relies on symbiotic interacts with rhizobia to obtain nitrogen.
 As a perennial crop, alfalfa stands can last from 3-7 years and typically require no nitrogen fertilizer inputs, making alfalfa a sustainable and high-quality option for forage growers.

-Pest pressure can decrease the economic viability of an alfalfa harvest.
+Pest pressure, however, can decrease the economic viability of an alfalfa harvest.
 One particularly devastating pest of alfalfa in Maryland is the potato leafhopper (Empoasca fabae).
-Potato leafhoppers migrate northward from the southern United States every spring, making the timing of management in the northeast very difficult.
-Additionally, potato leafhoppers can utilize many alternative host plants, some of which are also of agroeconomic value, such as soybeans and several other fruit and vegetable crops, and leafhoppers can reproduce multiple times during the growing season.
+Potato leafhoppers migrate northward from Mexico and the southern United States every spring, making the timing of management in the northeast very difficult.
+Additionally, potato leafhoppers can utilize many alternative host plants, some of which are also of agroeconomic value, such as soybeans, and can reproduce multiple times through the growing season.
 To protect alfalfa from potato leafhopper damage (termed 'hopperburn'), insecticides are often the only option for growers.
-As a perennial crop, serious pest pressure in one growing season could impact nitrogen fixation in subsequent growing seasons, further accelerating economic losses for growers.
+But applying conventional insecticides negates the environmental sustainability offered by the unique nitrogen-fixing property of alfalfa.
+Moreover, as a perennial crop, serious pest pressure in one growing season could impact nitrogen fixation in subsequent growing seasons, further decreasing economic losses for growers.

 Therefore, in recent field and greenhouse experiments, we sought to determine the effect of potato leafhopper pest pressure on nitrogen fixation in alfalfa.
 We predicted pest pressure would negatively impact plant growth and carbohydrate production, resulting in reduced nitrogen fixation by rhizobia and uptake of fixed nitrogen by alfalfa.
 We also predicted losses in nitrogen content of alfalfa due to pest pressure could be offset by nitrogen fertilizer applications.
-To test our predictions in a field setting, we planted four combinations of small plots: 1) Fixing Cultivar + Nitrogen Fertilizer, 2) Non-Fixing Cultivar + Nitrogen Fertilizer, 3) Fixing Cultivar No Nitrogen Fertilizer, and 4) Non-Fixing

-Cultivar No Nitrogen Fertilizer.
+To test our predictions in a field setting, we planted four combinations of small plots: 1) Fixing Cultivar × Nitrogen Fertilizer, 2) Non-Fixing Cultivar \times Nitrogen Fertilizer, 3) Fixing Cultivar \times No Nitrogen Fertilizer, and 4) Non-Fixing Cultivar \times No Nitrogen Fertilizer.
 Fixing and non-fixing alfalfa cultivars were utilized to compare plants reliant on both nitrogen fixation and soil nitrogen with plants completely reliant on soil nitrogen.
 We split each plot in half, applying cages with leafhoppers to one side and cages without leafhoppers to the other.
-We analyzed the amount of fixed nitrogen in aboveground plant tissue.
+We analyzed alfalfa fixed nitrogen content of aboveground plant tissue.
 Results from the field experiment contradicted our predictions, showing nitrogen fertilizer did not increase aboveground nitrogen content of alfalfa under pest pressure.
 Nitrogen fertilizer (Moderate Nitrate) also decreased aboveground fixed nitrogen content in plants with and without pest pressure (Fig. 1).
 Unfertilized plants (No Nitrate), in contrast, showed significantly increased amounts of fixed nitrogen content when under pest pressure (Fig. 1).
 These results contradicted our predictions and suggest alfalfa interactions with rhizobia play a role in helping plants withstand pest damage.

-Figure 1.
-Amount of fixed nitrogen in alfalfa stems and leaves. represents significant differences between treatments.
-No Nitrate = No Nitrogen Fertilizer, Moderate Nitrate = Nitrogen Fertilizer Applied; E. fabae- = No Leafhopper Pressure, E. fabae+ = Leafhopper Pressure.
+Figure 1: Amount of fixed nitrogen in alfalfa stems and leaves. represents significant differences between treatments.
+No Nitrate = No Nitrogen Fertilizer, Moderate Nitrate = Nitrogen Fertilizer Applied; E. fabae- = No Leafhopper Pressure, E. fabae+ = Leafhopper Pressure